Harish120896/oxford-dictionary-api/README.md

   });

 Response:
-  Response is a json object from which you can access the details required.
+  Response is a json object from which you can access the required details such as definition,type,audio files,example statements.

   {
   "metadata": {